Zaporizhzhia strikes (2022–present): November

-On 6 November around 12.34am, two S-300 missiles were fired at the city's regional center.
+On 6 November around 12:34 am, two S-300 missiles were fired at the city's regional center.
 One of the missiles fell in a residential quarter, damaging private residences as well as two cars, and causing a fire.
 The other exploded in a privately owned field.
 One person was killed by the shelling.

-On 18 November at 10.35pm, five S-300 missiles were launched at Zaporizhzhia.
+On 18 November at 10:35 pm, five S-300 missiles were launched at Zaporizhzhia.
 The attack damaged a factory and several high-rise buildings, killing one person.
 In the aftermath of the attack, over 120 residential buildings were left without heating.
 The heating issue was resolved in the stricken high-rise buildings by the following day.

-18 November- presents

-Since February 2022, Zaporozhye has been shelled almost every day.
-As a result, many people were killed and a significant part of the city was damaged.
+2023

+March

+On 22 March Zaporizhzhia was shelled by Russian troops.
+Two houses were destroyed, one person was killed.

+October

+On 18 October a Russian missile attack partially destroyed a residential building in Zaporizhzhia.
+Five people were killed and five others were injured.